• Skip to primary navigation

 White gravy is creamy and pale, made with milk or cream.

-Their color reflects the flavor profiles and ingredients used in each.
+Their color reflects the flavors and ingredients used in each.

 Brown gravy has a savory umami taste from the browning process.